project-holo/discord-worker-framework/README.md

 # Install EventEmitter3 for extra performance
 npm install eventemitter3

-# If you would like to use the included Redis, MQTT or AMQP adapters, make sure
+# If you would like to use the included Redis, AMQP or STOMP adapters, make sure
-# that `redis`, `mqtt` and/or `amqp.node` are installed:
+# that `redis`, `amqp.node` and/or `stompit` are installed:
-npm install redis mqtt amqp.node
+npm install redis amqp.node stompit
 ```

 ## Usage and Examples